{

 Java8 Summary Statistics Primitive Numeric Data Examples

-In this blog post, We are going to cover the basics of primitive Summary Statistics classes in java8.
+In this blog post, Learn the fundamentals of primitive Summary Statistics classes in Java 8.

-Summary Statistics is to calculate Statistical data such as count, sum, max, min, and average operations on numeric data.
+Summary Statistics involve the calculation of statistical data such as count, sum, max, min, and average operations on numeric data.

-• Add each element to a temporary variable to sum it up
+• save each element into a temporary variable to calculate the sum.

-• average would be returned by dividing the sum by the number of elements
+• Calculate the average by dividing the sum by the number of elements.

-For example for finding/ calculating the sum and average of the array of numbers, We have to write a code as follows.
+For exampleobtaining the sum and average of an array of numbers, We have to write a code as follows.

 import java.util.IntSummaryStatistics;